 “All this happened to bring about what the Lord had said through the prophet: “The virgin will be pregnant.
 She will have a son, and they will name Him Immanuel,” which means “God is with us.”
 When Joseph woke up, he did what the Lord’s angel had told him to do.
 Joseph took Mary as his wife, but he did not have sexual relations with her until she gave birth to the son.
 And Joseph named Him Jesus.” –Matthew 1:22-25

 While Mary was expecting, Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
-At this time, everyone had to go to their own town to register so Joseph also went to register.
-Both he and Mary made the trek from Nazareth to Bethlehem, the town of David because Joseph belonged to the house and line of David.
-While they were in Bethlehem Mary gave birth to her firstborn son.
+This meant that everyone had to go to their own town to register, so both Joseph and Mary made the trek from Nazareth to Bethlehem, the town of David.
+There, Mary gave birth to her firstborn son.
 Because there was no room at the inn her baby was born in a stable.
 Mary wrapped Him in swaddling clothes and placed Him in a food trough.
+(Luke 2:1-7)

 “And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.
 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”
 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying “Glory to God in the highest heaven, and on earth peace to those on whom His favor rests.” –Luke 2:8-14

-So when the angels had left and went into heaven the Shepherds said to one another, “Let’s go to Bethlehem, and see this thing that has happened which the Lord has told us about.”
-So the Shepherd’s quickly went off and found Mary and Joseph in the stable.
-When they had seen the baby, they spread the news about what they’d been told about this child, and all who heard the story were amazed.
+When the angels departed, the Shepherds decided to make their way to Bethlehem to witness what the Lord told them had occurred.
+When they arrived, they found Mary and Joseph in the stable.
+After seeing the baby, they spread the news about what they’d been told about this child, and all who heard the story were amazed.
 (Luke 2:15-18 )

-Not only was Jesus born in a filthy stable, but He was also born into a filthy bloodthirsty world.
-King Herod wanted this King of the Jews dead.
-(He wouldn’t be the only one who’d want Jesus dead, and even today there are those who want Christ’s followers dead.)
-When Herod learned that the Wise Men had tricked him he ordered all the baby boys in Bethlehem and the surrounding area who were two years old or younger to be killed.
-However, Joseph was well aware of this as an Angel had warned Him to take Mary and the baby Jesus to Egypt and stay there until King Herod was dead.
+Therefore, when Herod learned that the Wise Men had tricked him, he ordered all the baby boys in Bethlehem and the surrounding area, two years old or younger, to be killed.
+However, Joseph was well aware of this as an Angel had warned Him to take Mary and the baby Jesus to Egypt and stay there until King Herod died.
 (Matthew 2:16)

 If Bethlehem had understood who Jesus truly was, would things have been any different?
-If they had known that this holy child, God in the flesh, would die so that we may live, would anyone have surrendered their room for this rightly King?
-His welcome wasn’t very warm.
-There was no room for Him.
-However, knowing full well that He had come to die, Jesus loved the wretched, even while He was being crucified.
-(Luke 23:34, Romans 5:8)
+If they had known that this holy child, God in the flesh, came to be the sacrifice to redeem mankind, would anyone have surrendered their room to this rightly King?

 Mary wasn’t the only one who was highly favored by God.
-God looks at all of His children with this same love and adoration.
-To know Jesus is to love Him, and to love Him is to do as He asks, loving others as He has loved us.
-(John 14:15; 1 John 5:3; Luke 10:25-28)
+God looks at all who accept His gift (His Son) with this same love and adoration.
+It goes both ways, to know Jesus is to love Him, and to love Him means that we do as He asks–that is, loving Him and loving others as He first loved us.

 “Thanks be to God for His indescribable gift!” –2 Corinthians 9:15